sst/guide/_chapters/handle-cors-in-serverless-apis.md

 };
 ```

-Again you can customize the CORS headers but we'll go with the default ones.
+Again you can customize the CORS headers but we'll go with the default ones here.

 Let's quickly test the above.
 Run the following in your project root.